GoHypernet/Galileo-examples/FLO2D_example/README.md

 # FLO2D example
-This is example comes from the FLO2D Diamond example that comes pre-installed with FLO2D software.
+This is example originates from the FLO2D Diamond example that comes pre-installed with FLO2D software.

 To run FLO2D jobs with Galileo, you must supply a valid systemflP.dll file by placing it in the top of your FLO2d project folder.
 Your systemflP.dll can typically be found in the